 I find homeschooling to have its own set of phenomenal commodities, and philosophies!
 And believe me…we’ve tried out and discarded more wares than I’d care to admit.
 Some have been carefully and thoughtfully considered while others were impulse buys.

 Rosetta Stone was a flop for us too and the tears became very real for both my son and myself until we found another foreign language program that filled all of us with joy.
+We discovered Duolingo recently and are now enjoying German and Chinese too!

-We are all about the joy these days and in my mind learning should be a fun experience.
+We are all about the joy these days and in my mind, learning should be a fun experience.
 Make the process as enjoyable as possible.

 Over the course of the spring and summer, we have been trying out some different rhythms, schedules, and products, fine tuning what already works for our family and discovering new ways of approaching topics that we’ve struggled with in the past.
 Sometimes it can be scary or daunting to change gears in your homeschool.
 That’s O.K.
 I’m not here to tell you that there is only one way to do this homeschool thing.
 It is a different journey for each family.
 Only you know what works best for your kids and sometimes what worked last year doesn’t work this year.